 Why would a business NOT host a video on a YouTube channel?

 Not all enterprise video is right for YouTube.
 It’s one thing when your latest ad goes viral – it’s quite another when it’s your internal financial forecasts.
 A quick YouTube search finds returns, as of this writing, more than 442,000 videos for the search “internal meeting” – one hopes nothing too confidential has been inadvertently shared there.

-Much of the value video is bringing to the enterprise today is in improving internal communications, presentations, and meetings.
-Video can give your team better insight into competitive strategy, executive policy, product development priority and more – but while those improvements are good reason to enable video at your organization, they’re also good reason to want to lock down that sensitive information so others outside your company can’t find it.
+Much of the value video brings to the enterprise today is through improved internal communications, presentations, and meetings.
+Video can give your team better insight into competitive strategy, executive policy, product development priority and more – but while those improvements are a good reason to enable video at your organization, there are also good reasons to lock down that sensitive information so others outside your company can’t find it.

 YouTube’s privacy settings help to minimize the risk of inadvertently sharing company secrets, but for many organizations, the risk of using any outside hosting system like YouTube is just too great.

 Along with privacy and security concerns, other businesses may choose not to upload video to YouTube because YouTube may be simply too disconnected from the rest of their business systems.
-Corporate VCMSs can generally integrate with existing content management systems and employee directories – making them a little easier to use for hosting video, especially if it’s content for internal viewers anyway.
+Corporate video content management systems can generally integrate with existing content management systems and employee directories – making them a little easier to use for hosting video, especially if it’s content for internal viewers anyway.

-A VCMS can be built from scratch (at no small expense), but they are more often sourced.
-There are a number of VCMS providers, and solutions range from simple video libraries to enterprise video platforms with video recording, screencasting, and live webcasting capabilities.
+A video CMS can be built from scratch (at no small expense), but they are more often sourced from other providers.
+There are a number of video CMS tools, and solutions range from simple video libraries to end-to-end video platforms that include video recording, screencasting, and live webcasting capabilities.
 They can be locally hosted on your servers or deployed in the cloud, depending on your vendor and your contract.

 How do businesses use a Corporate YouTube?

-While every system is different, just about every video content management system is designed to be the central library for all things video in an enterprise.
+While every system is different, just about every video content management system is designed to be the central library for all corporate video content.